TadiT7/treble_experimentations_wiki/Nokia-3.4-and-5.4.md

 ```
 ***

-LTE mode need to be configured locally
+LTE mode need to be configured manually.

 ## Tested By: